dbgcode/DBG-html-standards/README.md

 ```

 ## CSS and JavaScript includes
-- Per HTML5 spec, typically there is no need to specify a type when including CSS and JavaScript files as text/css and text/javascript are their respective defaults.
+- As per the HTML5 spec, typically there is no need to specify a type when including CSS and JavaScript files as text/css and text/javascript are their respective defaults.

 ```html
 <!-- External CSS -->